Quick Start - Understanding Your First Event in 5 Minutes¶

 - Click "Create"

 Complete!
-You'll receive a notification every time a potential reversal up is indicated.
+You'll receive a notification when the IGN event is detected.

 ✅ Knowledge Check